5. Tips and Tricks

 $ reduce @list_of_science.txt -r makeProcessedFringe

-This command line will produce an image with the _fringe
+This command line will produce an image with the _fringe suffix in the

 current working directory.